usc-isi-i2/kgtk/docs/generate_wikidata_triples.md

 ## Explanation of Options

-**--property-types** is the most important input file.
+### **--property-types**

+If set to true, read proprty data_type information from the property file following the format below.
 It is also a kgtk file.
 Here is an example file `example_prop.tsv`

 ```
 node1	label	node2